-This was one of Queen Caroline's favourite entertaining spaces.
-See the magnificent ceiling painted by William Kent in 1723 as well as some very impressive tapestries.
+The Privy Chamber was one of Queen Caroline's favourite entertaining spaces.
+See the magnificent ceiling painted by William Kent in 1723 as well as some impressive tapestries.

-Explore the most splendidly decorated room in the palace!
+The Cupola Room is the most splendidly decorated room in the palace.

 The King's Drawing Room is the climax of the whole suite of rooms where courtiers would have come in search of power and patronage.